mike4aday/SwiftlySalesforce/README.md

 promise.then {
 	queryResult in
 	for record in queryResult.records {
-		// Parse the JSON dictionary of the record’s fields & values, and do interesting stuff… }
+		// Parse JSON dictionary of record fields & values, and do interesting stuff… }
 }
 ```